-- Understand the importance of information sharing, both within the school, and with other schools and colleges on transfer including in-year and between primary and secondary education, and with the safeguarding partners, other agencies, organisations and practitioners, - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and - Be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping.
+- Understand the importance of information sharing, both within the school, and with other schools and colleges on transfer including in-year and between primary and secondary education, and with the safeguarding partners, other agencies, organisations and practitioners, - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) and - Be able to keep detailed, accurate, secure written records of concerns discussions and decisions made including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as LA children's social care or the PREVENT program etc.

-Taken from Keeping Children Safe in Education, 2023: Annex C.

-In addition, PG: Safeguarding First Ltd recommends as best practice that the Designated Safeguarding Lead's:
+Taken from Keeping Children Safe in Education, 2024: Annex C. In addition, PG: Safeguarding First Ltd recommends as best practice that the Designated Safeguarding Lead's: